 What Type of Water is Used for Air Plants?

-Since air plants don’t grow on soil, they solely depend on water to get their minerals and nutrients.
-Therefore, the best water for air plants would definitely be rain water.
+Since air plants don’t grow in soil, they solely depend on water to get their minerals and nutrients.
+Therefore, the best water for air plants would be rainwater.

-Here’s a neat little tool you can use to collect rain water for your air plants when it rains.
+Here’s a neat tool to collect rainwater for your air plants when it rains.

-However, this may not be easily accessible and so you may opt for spring water.
-You may also use creek water, pond water, well water or lake water.
+However, this may not be easily accessible, so you may opt for spring water.
+You may also use creek, pond, well, or lake water.

-If you can’t get a hold of any of these options, then tap water can be utilized.
+If you can’t access these options, tap water can be utilized.
 Your last option should be soft or distilled water.
-It has little nutrients and minerals—not suitable for air plants as they depend on these nutrients for growth.
+It has few nutrients and minerals – unsuitable for air plants as they depend on these nutrients for growth.

 Mistakes to Avoid when Watering Air Plants

-Thanks to the current digital age, it doesn’t take long for misinformation to spread rapidly.
+Thanks to the current digital age, misinformation doesn’t take long to spread rapidly.
 And this has been true when it comes to watering air plants.

 Assuming there’s sufficient water in the air

-Sure, they may absorb itty bitty amounts of water through their trichomes but that is nowhere close to what they need to survive.
+Sure, they may absorb bitty amounts of water through their trichomes, but that is nowhere close to what they need to survive.
 Depending on the climate of your surroundings, you might need to water your air plants once a week.

 Excess humidity due to wet bed

 Nothing spells disaster for air plants more quickly than a wet bed.
 They’ll be susceptible to rot.
-Planting air plants with plants that require constant moisture like moss plants is not recommended.
+Planting air plants with plants that require constant moisture, like moss plants, is not recommended.
 Air plants flourish on dry medium.
-Avoid very enclosed containers as this may lead to increased moisture leading to rot.
+Avoid very enclosed containers as this may lead to increased moisture and rot.